cmu-sei/iides/documentation/objects/accomplice.md

 # Accomplice

 An outsider who conspired with the insider(s) to accomplish the objectives of the incident.
 An accomplice was not part of the victim organization at the time of the incident.
+An insider may have one or more accomplices.
+An accomplice may have one or more jobs (job history).

 ## Properties